 New Magnesium Die Cast Facility

-IMEG is providing engineering design and services for Spartan Light Metal Products’ new die cast manufacturing facility in Mexico, Mo.
-The 133,000-sf stand-alone facility will be located on Spartan’s existing site.
-The project is expected to be complete in 2019,
+IMEG provided engineering design and services for Spartan Light Metal Products’ new die cast manufacturing facility in Mexico, Mo.
+The 133,000-sf stand-alone facility is located on Spartan’s existing site and was completed in 2019.

-Engineers are providing structural, civil, mechanical, electrical, plumbing, fire protection, and technology design for the new state-of-the-art facility, which will have room for up to four 3,500-ton or larger die cast machines with the ability to cast either magnesium or aluminum.
-The facility will also include:
+Engineers are providing structural, civil, mechanical, electrical, plumbing, fire protection, and technology design for the new state-of-the-art facility, which has room for up to four 3,500-ton or larger die cast machines with the ability to cast either magnesium or aluminum.
+The facility also includes:

 - A fabrication area